Junjiequan/practice/README.md

 **what have I learned during the personal project?**

-well, I didn't learn much of new things but I feel more comfortable with using following concepts:
+I feel more comfortable with using following concepts:

 - document.addEventListener('action', function)
 - document.querySelector('#yo') || document.getElementById('yo')